swigof/Bnuuy-Deliverance/README.md

   * There are generic functions that can be used for velocity movement and collision
     * Acceleration / velocity changes need to be handled by the entity's update function however
 * The box when carried by the player has its movement handled by the player update function
+  * Collision checks aren't made for the box in this case
+* Player state data is split into arrays of the not carrying and carrying versions to simplify their selection

 ### TODOS